-Women who use the injectable contraceptive Depo-Provera long action had a modest but significant increase in the risk of HIV infection, according to a study based on the data collection 12 studies published in January 8Lancet Infectious Diseases.
+Women using the long-acting injectable Depo-Provera contraceptive had a modest but significantly increased risk of contracting HIV infection, according to a study based on data collection from 12 studies published in January 8Lancet Infectious Diseases.
 However, there was no increased risk for women using birth control pills.

-"The moderate rise in risk observed in our study is not sufficient to justify a complete withdrawal of Depo-Provera for women in the general population," author Ralph said inIn The LancetMedia release.
-"The prohibition of Depo-Provera would leave many women without immediate access to effective contraceptive alternative options.
-This is likely to lead to more unwanted pregnancies, and because childbirth remains a threat to life in many developing countries could increase the overall level of deaths among women. "
+"The moderate elevation of risk observed in our study is not sufficient to warrant a complete withdrawal of Depo-Provera to women in the general population," author Ralph stated in In The Lancet media release.
+"The ban on Depo-Provera would leave many women without immediate access to effective contraceptive alternatives.
+This is likely to lead to more unwanted pregnancies, and because childbirth continues to be a threat to life in many developing countries, could increase the overall level of deaths among women. "

-In a Accompanying Comment Christopher Colvin of the University of Cape Town and Abigail Harrison Brown University School of Public Health discussed the controversy arising from conflicting research.
+In a Accompanying Comment Christopher Colvin of the University of Cape Town and Abigail Harrison of the Brown University School of Public Health discussed the controversy stemming from conflicting research.

-"Currently, the increasingly narrow access to debates about HIV and the link between medroxyprogesterone acetate have focused on the need to make a large controlled study should be done to better understand this relationship," they wrote.
-"Like many scientific controversies, visions has made hardened, personal, financial or linked to suggested political agendas, and there was even intrigue in the form of escape copies of peer-reviewed articles.
-Both sides have raised important convincing arguments, but its non-partisan nature can weaken the quality of debate and restrict the display of the complex relationship between evidence, policy and practice. "
+"Nowadays, increasingly narrow access to HIV debates and the link between medroxyprogesterone acetate has focused on the need for a large, controlled study that should be done to better understand this link," they wrote.
+"Like many scientific controversies, visions have become hardened, personal, financial, or tied to suggested political agendas, and there has even been intrigue in the form of a drain of copies of peer-reviewed articles.
+Both sides have raised important compelling arguments, but their nonpartisan character may weaken the quality of debates and restrict the display of the complex relationship between evidence, politics and practice. "

-Translated by Claudio Souza the original Meta-Analysis Shows Injectable Hormonal Contraception Linked to HIV Infection Riskin 11 / 05 / 2016
+Translated by Claudio Souza the original Meta-Analysis Shows Injectable Hormonal Contraception Linked to HIV Infection Risk in 11 / 05 / 2016

 reviewed by Mara Macedo